jihchi/mermaid.ink/README.md

 Go to http://localhost:3000

-If you don't / can't add `--cap-add=SYS_ADMIN` to the command, see [3 ways to securely use Chrome Headless with this image](https://github.com/Zenika/alpine-chrome?tab=readme-ov-file#3-ways-to-securely-use-chrome-headless-with-this-image) for more details.
+If you don't / can't add `--cap-add=SYS_ADMIN` to the command, please refer to [3 ways to securely use Chrome Headless with this image](https://github.com/Zenika/alpine-chrome?tab=readme-ov-file#3-ways-to-securely-use-chrome-headless-with-this-image) to find the most suitable solution for your case.

+### With `seccomp`

-For example, you can use [Jessie Frazelle seccomp profile for Chrome](https://github.com/Zenika/alpine-chrome/blob/master/chrome.json) instead:
+For example, you can use [Jessie Frazelle seccomp profile for Chrome](https://github.com/Zenika/alpine-chrome/blob/master/chrome.json):

 ```
 wget https://raw.githubusercontent.com/jfrazelle/dotfiles/master/etc/docker/seccomp/chrome.json